 Don’t get me wrong, both of these committed unspeakable crimes against humanity, but you’d think someone like Stalin would be condemned way more in public.
 The reason we assume Hitler with pure evil is that we know so many things about him that made him human.
 This makes him more relatable (for example if you’re a vegetarian, you might say: “Oh god, he was a bit like me!”) and therefore the crimes feel a lot worse.

 But how we feel doesn’t always align with the facts, and in this case, it makes one villain seem less evil than the other.
 By the way, way worse than both of these two might have been Chinese politician Mao, who’s held responsible for over 60 million deaths by his critics.

 Funny, unconventional and very enlightening.
-Definitely a book that’d usually fly below your radar, but one worth checking out!
+I Wear The Black Hat is definitely a book that’d usually fly below your radar, but one worth checking out!